July is a busy summer month in New York City, with warm to hot temperatures and lots of outdoor activities and sights to see.

 Sunrise and Sunset

 July in NYC has still early sunrises between 5:30 and 5:50 AM.
-The days are longer early in the month and get slightly short toward the end with sunset times between 8:12 and 8:30 PM.
+The days are longer early in the month and get slightly shorter toward the end with sunset times between 8:12 and 8:30 PM.

 Evenings are a great time with plenty of light to enjoy outdoor dining at local restaurants and bars